bogolubov/ownCollab/README.md

-# Owncollab Chart
+# OwnCollab Dashboard

 Place this app in **owncloud/apps/**

 ## Application Destination

-The application is dependent for part of Owncollab
+The application is dependent for part of OwnCollab

-- owncollab
+- __owncollab__
-- owncollab
+- owncollab_chart
 - owncollab_talks
-- __owncollab__
+- owncollab_calendar

-Destination of application is displaying specific calendar

 ## Publish to App Store